AdobeDocs/experience-manager-screens.en/help/user-guide/author-publish-architecture-overview.md

 >[!NOTE]
 >
->A replication agent needs to be created for each publish instance in the publish farm.
+>A replication agent must be created for each publish instance in the publish farm.

 ### Screens Replication Agents and Commands  {#screens-replication-agents-and-commands}